palssonc/palsson-research-gatsby/src/content/pages/about.md

 &nbsp;
 </center>

-<a href="/assets/Palsson Porter 2023 - 2.pdf">The Inefficacy of Land Titling Programs: Homesteading in Haiti, 1933—1950</a> (with Seth Porter)
+<a href="/assets/Palsson Porter 2023 - 2.pdf">The Inefficacy of Land Titling Programs: Homesteading in Haiti, 1933—1950</a> (with Seth Porter) (under review)

 <ul><em>tl;dr:</em> We argue that a principal-agent problem impeded demand for a land titling program in Haiti.</ul>